 The first traditional surrogacy was described in the Old Testament of the Bible, which was happened almost 2000 years BC.

 There are two types of surrogacy mainly practiced all over the globe, i.e. traditional and gestational.
 The traditional surrogacy is scientifically explained as the artificial process by which the sperm of the intended father is inseminated to the surrogate mother.

 In this case, the surrogate mother is a genetic parent of the offspring, as her eggs are used for fertilization.
-Whereas, in-vitro fertilization process is utilized in gestational surrogacy to generate an embryo of the intended parents or by using donor’s sperm or oocyte.
+Whereas, the in-vitro fertilization process is utilized in gestational surrogacy to generate an embryo of the intended parents or by using donor’s sperm or oocyte.